clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 .. contents:: :local:
    :depth: 1

-Before you begin, verify that your system meets the requirements to install |CL|:
+Before you begin, verify your system meets the requirements to install |CL|:

 * :ref:`system-requirements`
 * :ref:`compatibility-check`

 Download the latest |CL| installer image
 ****************************************